 One of the most fascinating things about evolution is the existence of unrelated species that occupy identical habitats and climatic conditions.
 These animals have been molded by natural selection to sometimes appear similar in appearance and behavior.
 For example, marsupials and placental mammals are often used to exemplify convergence.
 This means that in places where placental mammals are absent, marsupials have taken up similar roles.
 In North America, northern Europe and northern Asia, wolves are well known mammals prowling the forests.
 Wolves were absent in Australia and Tasmania, and instead lived the Tasmanian tigers that went extinct in the mid 1900s.
 There are no monkeys in the Australasian rainforests and instead live the tree kangaroos, which have similar feeding and ecological requirements.
 Convergence can get even stranger.
 New Zealand is very odd in terms of evolution as it lacks mammals, aside from a couple of bats, and here birds (usually flightless as there are no natural predators) have taken over the mammal roles.
 Birds didn’t seem to exactly match the requirements of mice, however.
 This left what is known as an ecological niche open.
 Guess what filled the role?
 A large grasshopper called a weta.

 Rodents account for 40% of all mammal species and are very adaptable animals.
 The characteristic feature of rodents is their unusually large incisors meaning they can do the gnawing rodents are known for.
 The largest species is pictured above in the Tambopata National Reserve, Peru, the large cabypara (Hydrochoerus hydrochaeris).
-Capybara have semi-webbed toes meaning they can swim well as in the photo above.
+Capybara have semi-webbed toes meaning they can swim well.
 There is another South American rodent you may be familiar with, the guinea pig.
 This is one of South America’s only domesticated animals along with the llama.
 Guinea pigs were bred as food in the Andes and are frequently eaten in Peru, Ecuador and Colombia as a dish known as cuy.